Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

         );
     });

-All the phrases which are in a scenario and starts with the keywords Given, When or Then are called Steps.
+A Step is a Gherkin's phrase which starts with the keywords Given, When or Then.

 * The keyword **Given** describes a scenario context.
 * The keyword **When** describes an user action.